Table of contents

 DevSecOps Best Practices

 The three main principles of DevOps automation tools are speed, agility, and collaboration.
 However, DevOps lifecycle teams frequently have unique security challenges.
-As a result, the DevOps framework model and DevSecOps model need to be aware of many potential security concerns, from protecting production environments to securing the application development process.
+As a result, the DevOps framework model and the DevSecOps model must be aware of numerous potential security concerns, ranging from protecting production environments to securing the application development process.
 DevOps has multiple benefits.

 We’ve compiled a list of 5 DevOps best practices and security tools issues to help you stay ahead of the curve.